 Click "Create and Run".

-I cover indexing in detail in How To Rank In Google AI Mode.
+I cover indexing in detail in How To Rank In Google AI Mode if you want the deeper background.

 Step 7 — Update The Tracking Sheet

-After indexing, the agent updates a Google Sheet:
+After indexing, the agent updates a Google Sheet so you don't lose track of what was published where:

 ## Step: Update Sheet